Forced transfer

 | Recipient registration and identity check | Applies | Applies |

-The recipient check is the key boundary: a forced transfer can override the
+The recipient check is the key boundary.
+A forced transfer can override the

 source holder's participation, but it still sends tokens only to a registered